-Omegas & Fish Oil: Omega-3 fatty acids, such as DHA and EPA, help to boost cognitive health and may enhance mood and energy levels.
+- Omegas & Fish Oil: Omega-3 fatty acids, such as DHA and EPA, may help to support cognitive health and may support mood and energy levels.
 An added benefit may be improved joint comfort.

-B Vitamins: When one thinks of B vitamins, the word “energy” comes to mind, particularly with B12.
-All of the B vitamins work together to deliver a range of health benefits, including nervous system support, which may help stabilize mood.
+- B Vitamins: When one thinks of B vitamins, the word “energy” comes to mind, particularly with B12.
+All of the B vitamins work together to deliver a range of health benefits, including nervous system support, which may help support mood.

 Cutting back on artificial sweeteners, caffeine and alcohol and increasing amounts of sleep and exercise can also help make a difference and may increase the positive effects of supplements as a whole.

 Soon enough, warmer weather will be here and blooms will be springing from the earth.
-To have the energy and spirit to enjoy it, rejuvenate your body and mind with these natural mood and energy boosters.
+To have the energy and spirit to enjoy it, rejuvenate your body and mind with these natural mood and energy support supplements.

 *These statements have not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 The information provided in this blog is intended for general knowledge only and is not a substitute for professional medical advice or treatment for specific medical conditions.
 If you have any questions regarding a medical condition, seek the advice of your physician or a qualified healthcare provider.